Cecilia8989/pands-project/README.md

 # Set the style of the plot to "darkgrid"
 sns.set_style("darkgrid")
 ```
-Space in the subplot are adjusted to make space for titles and it is defined the title of the entire figure.
+Space in the subplot are adjusted and it is defined the title of the entire figure.

 ```python
 # Adjust the space between subplots and the top margin of the figure